Disclaimer: This story is a personal experience and not sponsored by Netflix.

 “Will this fat body be attractive to her?”

-Those thoughts roamed at the back of my mind in practically every date I went to and destroyed any possible good outcome.
+Those thoughts roamed at the back of my mind practically every date I went to and destroyed any possible good outcome.
 I didn’t like my body.

-I wasn’t even overeating junk food I was not moving enough.
+I wasn’t even overeating junk food; I was not moving enough.

 The building I live in has a WhatsApp group.
 Every day there is a ton of junk messages in there.
 Some residents complain about the dogs; others complain about the Social Standing of the building, et cetera.
 I live with my parents in a neighborhood of wealthy people.
+My debt keeps me humble even though I try to get rid of it.

 I had just finished watching this episode when I skimmed through the group’s messages, and something clicked: I’ll watch this new show while walking on the treadmill!
 So simple!
 If I want to watch an episode, I’ll do it there!